HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-entr                                     Yes      No       No      No        No       No        No        No       No     torch.special erf                                      Yes      Yes      No      No        No       No        No        No       No     torch.special erfc                                     Yes      Yes      No      No        No       No        No        No       No     torch.special exp2                                     Yes      Yes      No      No        No       No        No        No       No     torch.special expit                                    Yes      Yes      No      No        No       No        No        No       No     torch.special expm1                                    Yes      No       No      No        No       No        No        No       No     torch.special
+entr                                     Yes      No       No      No        No       No        No        No       No     torch.special erf                                      Yes      Yes      No      No        No       No        No        No       No     torch.special erfc                                     Yes      Yes      No      No        No       No        No        No       No     torch.special erfcx                                    Yes      Yes      No      No        No       No        No        No       No     torch.special exp2                                     Yes      Yes      No      No        No       No        No        No       No     torch.special expit                                    Yes      Yes      No      No        No       No        No        No       No     torch.special expm1                                    Yes      No       No      No        No       No        No        No       No     torch.special